ansys/actions/doc/source/licenses-actions/index.rst

 .. note::

-  If a certain repository requires a different license or packages that is not included in the original list, a PR can be proposed at ``pyansys/actions`` to modify these TXT files as needed.
+  If a certain repository requires a different license or package that is not included in the original list, a PR can be proposed at ``pyansys/actions`` to modify these TXT files as needed.
 When doing that, two considerations have to be taken into account: